PedanticHacker/ReChess/README.md

 ![ReChess on Windows 11](link "ReChess on Windows 11") *Promoting a white pawn to a queen, a rook, a bishop or a knight.*

-## UCI Engine Integration
+## UCI Chess Engine Integration & Protocol Compatibility

-By default, ReChess integrates the UCI-based Stockfish 16.1 engine for either the Windows, a Linux-based or the macOS operating system.
+The latest official version of the Stockfish UCI chess engine is integrated by default for Windows, Linux-based, and macOS platforms.

-A non-default engine can also be loaded and played against, but it must support the UCI protocol.
+Custom chess engines can also be loaded and played against in ReChess, provided they are compatible with the UCI protocol.

+## CECP Protocol Compatibility

+Chess engines compatible only with the CECP protocol and designed for either an XBoard or a WinBoard GUI cannot be loaded and played against in ReChess.
+It is specifically required that all chess engines must be compatible with the UCI protocol for integration and gameplay.

 ## Requirements